-Interview With The Vampire author Anne Rice dies aged 80
+Interview with the Vampire author Anne Rice dies aged 80

-Anne Rice death: Interview With The Vampire author dies aged 80
+Anne Rice death: Interview with the Vampire author dies aged 80

 Writer died surrounded by family from complications from a stroke

-Anne Rice, the author of the gothic novel Interview with a Vampire, has died at the age of 80.
+Anne Rice, the author of the gothic novel Interview with the Vampire, has died at the age of 80.

 The writer died surrounded by her family on Saturday night (11 December) from complications resulting from a stroke.